-design and illustration: Natalia Favila Inacua
+design: Natalia Favila Inacua

 Whether we have music playing in the background of class or certain people are focusing on themselves with earbuds in, music surrounds our daily lives.
 Soon enough, all of us will have some form of report on the music we’ve taken in within the past year from any streaming service used.